 Each child can earn stars (KS1) or merits (KS2) for good behaviour.
 These awards are placed on a chart which workstowards incremental certificates, which are given out in our “Proud Assembly” every week.
 When the children achieve a certificate of 50 stars or a medal they will also receive a dip in Mrs Reilly’s prize treasure pot.

 In addition to this we have a “Good to be Green” scheme that runs across the school.
 Children who behave in an acceptable way all day receive a green ticket.
-When they achieve 5 green tickets (10 for Years 5 and 6) in a row they are given a coin to activate Mrs Reilly’s treasure chest and they receive a small prize.
+When they achieve 10 green tickets in a row they receive a small prize.

 Each week a “Star Pupil” from each class is announced in our “Proud Assembly”.
-The reasons for the choice are discussed with the children in assembly and the children’s photograph is placed in the entrance hall.
+The reasons for the choice are discussed with the children in assembly.
 These winning children are then entitled to come in first for lunch and eat from special plates and cutlery.
 Every term a “Star Pupil” is announced from each class and a prize is given to that child in our special sharing assembly.

 We also provide opportunities for class rewards to be earned.
 Each class has a treasure pot, the adults who work with the children add treasure to the pot when the class have worked very well on something together.
 When this treasure pot is full, the children are allowed to vote for a small treat which the whole class will take part in.